icinganalysis/icinganalysis.github.io/content/datassistant.md

 - Temperature (°F total)
 - Spray time (minutes)

-Some test article also had provisions for thermal ice protection.
+Some test articles also had provisions for thermal ice protection.

 For some cases, results were measured at several locations along the span.